Arima Harunobu: Okamoto Daihachi incident

 During the year 1609, Harunobu was tasked to scout out a potential trade center for Japanese, Chinese, and Western ships.
-When they arrived in Taiwan, the indigenous Taiwanese attacked Harunobu's men, and many were killed.
+When they arrived in Formosa (Taiwan), the indigenous Formosans attacked Harunobu's men, and many were killed.
 Later that same year, a trading party Harunobu had sent to Champa was attacked by the Portuguese while stopping at Macau.
 Harunobu retaliated the following year by attacking the Portuguese trading ship Madre de Deus, bound for Nagasaki from Macau.
 Immediately following this incident, the Okamoto Daihachi incident resulted in Arima Harunobu's death.

 A certain Okamoto Daihachi, who was a servant of Tokugawa Ieyasu's close advisor Honda Masazumi, was sent to Harunobu to congratulate him on his triumph against the Portuguese.
 Okamoto was also a Christian and he was entertained by Arima Harunobu with a feast.
 During the banquet, Okamoto told Arima that through his influence upon his master, he could help Arima recover three districts (gun (郡)) that were lost to the Ryūzōji clan over the preceding years.
 Arima believed him and sent him payments of gold and silver to lobby for him in the Tokugawa government.

 However, Okamoto pocketed the money and never did anything about the situation.
 When Arima Harunobu encountered Honda Masazumi during his obligatory visit to Edo, he learned that Honda was unaware of Harunobu's dealings with Okamoto.
 Furious with Okamoto, Arima presented the case to Tokugawa Ieyasu.
 Ieyasu immediately imprisoned Okamoto; further investigation revealed that Arima had various other dealings with Okamoto and they were involved in a conspiracy to assassinate the Bugyo of Nagasaki.
-In the end, Okamoto was to sentenced to death by fire, while Arima was stripped of his holdings and exiled to Kai Province.
+In the end, Okamoto was sentenced to death by burning, while Arima was stripped of his holdings and exiled to Kai Province.